Visionary computer design of the past

 From scary machine to everyday companion.
 Up: an image from the comic book “The Man with the Electronic Brain” by Gardner Fox and Murphy Anderson, 1961.
 Down: A Xerox Alto at the Xerox PARC, ca. 1973; photo: parc.com

-I am not talking about a lack of “styling”; the industrial design is a complex, multidisciplinary field which influences the capability of a product of being truly innovative in many aspects.
+I am not talking about a lack of “styling”; the industrial design is a complex, multidisciplinary field that influences the capability of a product of being truly innovative in many aspects.
 User interface design, sustainability, the introduction of new materials and manufacturing processes, the physical and immaterial relationship between user and machine, ease of use, portability, safety, cost reduction, beauty, simplicity, reliability; they are all aspects which substantially contribute to a good design.

-Obviously, there are also technical reasons for that traditionally uninspired approach to computer design; one is that a computer hardware is usually composed of an array of flat rectangular elements whose arrangement is based on a rigidly rectangular 3D grid; something which admittedly doesn’t leave much space for inventiveness.
+There are also technical reasons for that traditionally uninspired approach to computer design; one is that computer hardware is usually composed of an array of flat rectangular elements whose arrangement is based on a rigidly rectangular 3D grid; something which admittedly doesn’t leave much space for inventiveness.
 Yet, especially with the progress of miniaturization, there is still room for interesting experimentation, happily; otherwise, this section of Inexhibit would have been really short.

 Still from 2001 A Space Odyssey by Stanley Kubrick: HAL 9000’s logic memory center

 Evolution of the species?
 From left to right: Brionvega 201 TV set, 1969 (design: Richard Sapper, Marco Zanuso); NeXT Cube workstation, 1986 (design: Hartmut Esslinger); Power Mac G4 Cube, 2000 (design: Jonathan Ive / Apple Design Team)

 Braun television FS 80, 1964, design: Dieter Rams; photo by Koichi Okuwaki